bugsnag/bugsnag-php/README.md

 ### Manual Installation

-1. Download the Bugsnag source code:
+1. Download and extract the [latest Bugsnag source code](https://github.com/bugsnag/bugsnag-php/archive/master.zip)

-    ```shell
-    $ git clone git://github.com/bugsnag/bugsnag.git
-    ```

-2. Require it in your app using the autoloader:
+2. Require it in your app using the provided autoloader:

     ```php
     require_once "/path/to/Bugsnag/Autoload.php";